-- 3.1 The CIPFA Prudential Code for Capital Finance in Local Authorities (2017 Edition) introduced a new requirement for the production of a capital strategy, the purpose of which is to tell a story that gives a clear and concise view of how a local authority: - determines its priorities for capital investment; - decides how much it can afford to borrow; and - sets its risk appetite. - 3.2 Paragraph 21 of the CIPFA Prudential Code states that "the capital strategy is intended to give a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services along with an overview of how associated risk is managed and the implications for future financial sustainability". - 3.3 The strategy, which encompasses both the General Fund and Housing Revenue Account (HRA), is not intended to duplicate other more detailed policies, procedures and plans.
+- 3.1 The CIPFA Prudential Code for Capital Finance in Local Authorities (2017 Edition) includes a requirement for the production of a capital strategy, the purpose of which is to tell a story that gives a clear and concise view of how a local authority: - determines its priorities for capital investment; - decides how much it can afford to borrow; and - sets its risk appetite. - 3.2 Paragraph 21 of the CIPFA Prudential Code states that "the capital strategy is intended to give a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services along with an overview of how associated risk is managed and the implications for future financial sustainability". - 3.3 The strategy, which encompasses both the General Fund and Housing Revenue Account (HRA), is not intended to duplicate other more detailed policies, procedures and plans.
 Rather its purpose is to sit above and reference these, thereby allowing those seeking more detail to know where to find it.
-In this regard, Angus Council's 2019/20 capital strategy will not replicate, but reference, the detailed information contained in the following capital and treasury related reports: - Report 87/18 Treasury Management Strategy Statement 2018/19 approved by the Scrutiny and Audit Committee of 6 March 2018 and Angus Council on 22 March 2018 (it is necessary for the capital strategy to refer to last year's treasury report as 2019/20's statement will not be presented for approval until the March 2019 Scrutiny & Audit Committee and meeting of Angus Council);
+In this regard, Angus Council's 2020/21 capital strategy will not replicate, but reference, the detailed information contained in the following capital and treasury related reports: - Report 74/19 Treasury Management Strategy Statement 2019/20 approved by the Scrutiny and Audit Committee of 5 March 2019 and Angus Council on 21 March 2019 (it is necessary for the capital strategy to refer to last year's treasury report as 2020/21's statement will not be presented for approval until the March 2020 Scrutiny & Audit Committee and meeting of Angus Council);

-- Report 47/19 Housing Revenue Account Rent Setting and Budget Strategy 2019-24 presented to the Communities Committee of 12 February 2019; - Report 59/19 Provisional Capital Budget Volume presented at this special budget meeting (agenda item 5(h) refers); - Report 62/19 Long Term Affordability of the General Fund Financial Plan presented at this special budget meeting (agenda item 6(b) refers); and - Report 63/19 Setting of Prudential Indicators for 2019/20 Budget Process presented at this special budget meeting (agenda item 6(c) refers). - 3.4 The structure of Angus Council's capital strategy is in line with that recommended in CIPFA's Prudential Code and covers the specific areas identified by CIPFA (where relevant) under the following broad headings: - Section 4 capital expenditure - Section 5 debt, borrowing and treasury management - Section 6 commercial activities - Section 7 other long term liabilities - Section 8 knowledge and skills.
+- Report 43/20 Housing Revenue Account Rent Setting and Budget Strategy 2020/21 to 2023/24 - presented to the Communities Committee of 11 February 2020; - Report 84/20 Provisional Capital Budget Volume presented at this special budget meeting (agenda item 5(j) refers); - Report 89/20 Long Term Affordability of the General Fund Capital Plan presented at this special budget meeting (agenda item 7(b) refers); and - Report 90/20 Setting of Prudential Indicators for 2020/21 Budget Process presented at this special budget meeting (agenda item 7(c) refers). - 3.4 The structure of Angus Council's capital strategy is in line with that recommended in CIPFA's Prudential Code and covers the specific areas identified by CIPFA (where relevant) under the following broad headings: - Section 4 capital expenditure - Section 5 debt, borrowing and treasury management - Section 6 commercial activities - Section 7 other long term liabilities - Section 8 knowledge and skills.